Skip to main content

 case "uninitialized":

-console.log("Account exists but balance not initialized");
+console.log("Account exists but balance not initialised.");

 break;